top of page

 ree

-This is a remake of the movie we just watched yesterday only this time its from black creators.
+This is a remake of the movie we just watched yesterday only this time its from Black creators.
 Co-written and produced by Jordon Peele, and Nia DaCosta who is also sitting in the director's chair.
 I am 100% watching this because of the stellar performance of Rodney L Jones III in Fargo season 4.
-I'll probably stay for the reclamation of this story by black voices.
+I'll probably stay for the reclamation of this story by Black voices.

 Available for streaming on Peacock of all places lmao